-The State of Iowa's Purchasing Card (PCard) Program is a commercial credit card program administered by the Department of Administrative Services (DAS) Central Procurement Bureau (CPB).
+The State of Iowa's Purchasing Card (PCard) Program is a commercial credit card program administered by the Department of Administrative Services (DAS) Central Procurement & Fleet Enterprise (CPFE).
 The State participates in the U.S. Bank NASPO Value Point Cooperative Purchasing Program Contract.
-Please contact us for information on how your Iowa county, city, local government, school district, or community college could benefit by joining this program with the State of Iowa.
+Please contact us for information on how to your Iowa county, city, local government, school district, or community college could benefit by joining this program with the State of Iowa.

-The State PCard Program is designed to facilitate the acquisition of goods and services by Agencies in accordance with procurement and accounting statutes and administrative rules specified in the Code of Iowa, Iowa Administrative Code (IAC), and DAS policies and procedures.
+The State PCard Program is designed to facilitate the acquisition of goods and services by Agencies in accordance with procurement and accounting statutes and administrative rules specified by the Code of Iowa, Iowa Administrative Code (IAC) and DAS Policies and Procedures.

-With the exception of Wright Express (WEX) cards assigned to State of Iowa Fleet vehicles, the State of Iowa's PCard Program is the only charge card program authorized for procuring goods and services by Agencies bound by IAC.
+With the exception of the Wright Express (WEX) cards assigned to State of Iowa Fleet vehicles, the State of Iowa's PCard Program is the only charge card program authorized for procuring goods and services by Agencies bound by IAC.
 (See Wright Express)